The Australian Voices

 The Australian Voices are a national choir of young adult Australian singers directed by John Rotar and produced by Scott Griffin.
 The choir is prominent promoters and performers of Australian choral music, commissioning a number of works in their distinctive A cappella style.
-The choir has performed concerts throughout Australia, Europe, the United States, Central America, Canada and Asia.
-They have also performed for Australian Broadcasting Corporation radio live concerts, appeared at major concerts for festivals and events, and produced thirteen CDs and two kits on creative choral singing.
+The choir has performed concerts throughout Australia, Europe, the United States, Central America, Canada, and Asia.
+They have also performed for Australian Broadcasting Corporation radio live concerts, appeared at major concerts for festivals and events, and produced CDs and kits on creative choral singing.

 History

-1993 - 2009
+1993–2009

 The choir was founded in 1993 by Graeme Morton and Stephen Leek to promote Australian choral composition with both existing and new works.

 Graeme Morton was artistic director and conductor from 1993 to 1996.
 During this time, they released 4 albums, which their debut album "Great Southern Spirits" (which included Leek's piece of the same name) won the Sunnie Award for Best Classical Recording.
 They were also invited to perform in 1996 as the official Australian Choir at the 4th World Symposium on Choral Music, held in Sydney.

 Stephen Leek was artistic director and conductor of the group from 1996 to 2009.
 Under his tenure, they traveled internationally and performed at international choral competitions and Eisteddfods, as well as perform at regional concerts and festivals.
-They also released 5 albums.
+They also released five albums.
 Their accolades during this time included: